Diet adherence is obviously important. If you can’t stick to a diet, you’re not going to be very successful with your goals.

 5. Identify your hunger window

-For example, you may not be hungry at breakfast but you’re ravenous at dinner–skip breakfast and push the majority of your day’s calorie intake to dinner.
+For example, you may not be hungry early in the day, but you’re ravenous in the evenings.
+So, skip breakfast and push the majority of your day’s calorie intake to dinner.
 Conversely, if you find that you do better with breakfast, but you’re not hungry at lunch–eat breakfast and skip lunch.